 Step 1 – Workforce Planning & Job Analysis

-- Clarify hiring needs before posting a job – understand exactly what your business requires.
+- Clarify hiring needs before posting a job,

-- Write a concise job and candidate profile – include position title, key responsibilities, essential skills, and bonus qualifications.
+Include position title, key responsibilities, essential skills, and bonus qualifications. - Ensure the hire supports business goals,

-- Ensure the hire supports business goals – every new employee should contribute toward objectives like increasing sales or improving customer experience.
+Every new employee should contribute toward objectives like increasing sales or improving customer experience.

-What should a job description include?
+Why does this matter, & What should a job description include?

-At minimum: job title, key responsibilities, required experience, salary band (if possible), probation period, and who the person reports to.
+When you rush into advertising without planning, you get many unqualified applicants and waste time.
+Workforce planning Nepal helps you target the right people from the start.
+You should include details like job title, key responsibilities, required experience, salary band (if possible), probation period, and who the person reports to.

 Step 2 – Sourcing Candidates

+Once the role is defined, you’ll start finding the right candidates.
 You have different channel options for the recruitment process in Nepal:

 - Job boards: MeroJob, JobsNepal (wide reach, may include unqualified applicants)